KhronosGroup/Vulkan-Headers/README.md

 Vulkan header files and API registry

-## Default branch changed to 'main' 2021-09-12
+## Default branch changed to `main` 2021-09-12

-As discussed in #222, the default branch of this repository is now 'main'.
+As discussed in #222, the default branch of this repository is now `main`.
 This change should be largely transparent to repository users, since github rewrites many references to the old 'master' branch to 'main'.
 However, if you have a checked-out local clone, you may wish to take the following steps as recommended by github:

 ```sh
 git branch -m master main